stefanhahmann/mastodon-collaborative/README.md

 as named points of restore, and can be exchanged among annotators -- collaborating Mastodon users.

+The snapshot files use `.mstdn` extension whereas the full Mastodon project files are using the `.mastodon` extension.

 <!--
 In the latter setting, users can agree to annotate mutually different portions of the data and can work on their tasks simultaneously.
 This is